Ella Seidel: 2025: WTA 1000 fourth round and 500 quarterfinal, top 100

 Seidel reached the quarterfinals at the Transylvania Open in February with wins over eighth seed Jaqueline Cristian and Anna Blinkova, before her run was ended by top seed and eventual champion Anastasia Potapova.

 She qualified for her maiden appearance in the main-draw at Wimbledon, but was forced to retire injured in her first round match against Jessica Bouzas Maneiro, after slipping into an unmarked ditch at the back of the court.

 Having made it through qualifying at the Cincinnati Open in August, Seidel recorded her first win at a WTA 1000 on her debut at this level, defeating Polina Kudermetova in three sets.
 She then defeated eighth seed Emma Navarro, for her first win against a top-20 ranked opponent, and 29th seed McCartney Kessler to reach a WTA 1000 fourth round for the first time, at which point she lost to fellow qualifier Varvara Gracheva in three sets.
 As a result she reached the top 105 in the singles rankings on 18 August 2025.

 At the WTA 500, the 2025 Korea Open, Seidel also qualified and this time reached the quarterfinals, defeating defending champion and sixth seed Beatriz Haddad Maia in a close to three and a half hour match (third longest match of 2025), coming from 5-2 down in the third set.
 Seidel made her debut in the top 100 reaching a new career-high singles ranking of world No. 95 on 22 September 2025.

 Performance timelines

 Only WTA Tour (incl.
-Grand Slams) main-draw results are considered in the career statistics.
+Grand Slams) main-draw and Billie Jean King Cup results are considered in the career statistics.